 This bill amends section 68-901 of the Revised Statutes Cumulative Supplement, 2024, to enhance coverage for certain contraceptives under insurance policies and the medical assistance program in Nebraska.
-It mandates that any individual or group sickness and accident insurance policy, as well as self-funded employee benefit plans, must reimburse healthcare providers for dispensing self-administered hormonal contraceptives approved by the federal Food and Drug Administration.
+It mandates that any individual or group sickness and accident insurance policy, as well as self-funded employee benefit plans, must reimburse healthcare providers for dispensing self-administered hormonal contraceptives.
 Specifically, the bill allows for reimbursement of up to a three-month supply for the first prescription and up to a twelve-month supply for subsequent refills, regardless of the individual's enrollment status at the time of the first prescription.
+Additionally, it clarifies that healthcare providers are not required to prescribe a twelve-month supply and prohibits cost-sharing for alternative contraception methods if a covered individual changes methods before exhausting their current supply.

 Statutes affected: